So Ji-sub

 So Ji-sub (born November 4, 1977) is a South Korean actor.
 After making his entertainment debut as a jeans model, he became known for his lead roles in television dramas and films.
 So has also released several hip hop EPs.

 Early life

 So Ji-sub was born on November 4, 1977, in Seoul, South Korea and moved to Incheon when he was in his third year of elementary school.
 Self-described as introverted and insecure in his childhood and teenage years, So trained to become a professional swimmer for eleven years and got the bronze medal at the Korean National Games.
-His parents divorced at a young age.
+His parents divorced when he was young.
 He has one older sister who lives in Australia.

 He tried out modeling simply because he wanted to pose alongside hip-hop artist Kim Sung-jae, who was the celebrity face for a clothing brand at the time.
 "I was never really interested in becoming a celebrity," So said.
 "My life was all about swimming and hip-hop music.
 I did modeling because I wanted to see Kim and also because it was the best way to earn good easy money."